jupyter-widgets-contrib/ipycanvas/docs/source/drawing_shapes.rst

 Drawing rectangles
 ------------------

-There are four methods that draw rectangles on the canvas:
+There are six methods that draw rectangles on the canvas:

 - ``fill_rect(x, y, width, height=None)``:
     Draws a filled rectangle.
 If ``height`` is None, it is set to the same value as ``width``.